hcarbillon/Excel_DA_Projects/Project_1-Dashboard/README.md

 ## Introduction

-This data jobs salary dashboard was created to help job seekers investigate salaries for their desired jobs and ensure they are being adequately compensated.

-The data is from my Excel course, which provides a foundation in analyzing data using this powerful tool.
-The data contains detailed information on job titles, salaries, locations, and essential skills that are presented here.
+Job seekers can use this dashboard to search for roles with competitive salaries tailored to their preferred location and job type.

 ### Dashboard File
-My final dashboard is in [1_Salary_Dashboard.xlsx](1_Salary_Dashboard.xlsx).
+The dashboard is in [Salary_Dashboard.xlsx](Salary_Dashboard.xlsx).

 ### Excel Skills Used